Southeastern Wisconsin Alpine Team Racing

-* Have a skiing ability beyond the beginner stage AND beyond wedge turns.
+* Athletes must possess a skiing ability beyond the INTERMEDIATE stage AND beyond CHRISTIE turns.
 You need to ask yourself "How does my child turn?"
 Christie turns?
 Parallel turns?

 - NEW MEMBERS Never-ever potential racers need to attend all three of the scheduled DECEMBER practice sessions which usually begin the 1st weekend in December.

-- Our ratio of coaching the U-8 to U-12 groups is 7-8 athletes each coach and U-14 to U-18 group 8-10 athletes each coach.
+- Our ratio of coaching the U10 to U12 groups is 6-8 athletes each coach and U14 to U18 group 8-11 athletes each coach.
 This ratio may vary at times due to the availability coaching staff.

 CLASSIFICATION OF AGE GROUPS

 Your athletes age by the end of the 2022 year [12-31-2022].

 Under 10 years of age?
 U10 = 8 & 9 year olds

 Under 12 years of age?
 U12 = 10 & 11 year olds